Developers of WordPress published a maintenance release that fixes issues that broke millions of websites.

 - ColorMag +100,000 users

-There were many more themes that were affected.
-See link below for lists of all affected themes.
+In addition, there were many more themes.
+See the link below for lists of all affected themes.

 Update to WordPress to 5.5.1

-This maintenance update is designed to patch a wide range of bugs that were discovered after 5.5 was released.
+Developers designed the maintenance update to patch a wide range of bugs that discovering after releasing 5.5.
 For those that rolled back their sites to a previous version of WordPress because 5.5 was breaking their sites, this is the version that should be downloaded.
-Problems that were discovered have been fixed.
+Developers discovered and fixed it.

 Official WordPress Announcement of What Went Wrong